Ynekkab/DES228_ProjectTwo/README.md

 ## Acknowledgment

-- The song "Somewhere I Belong" is owned by Linkin Park
+- The song "Somewhere I Belong" is by Linkin Park

 - Many code was referenced through W3schools

+- Fonts sourced from Google Fonts

+- Images sourced from Adobe Stock